 SLOW FOOD, GOOD FOOD

 Like his Brooklyn “family”, Charles uses the style, technique, and processes that require time and discipline.
 Artisanal sausage requires longer aging, making them shelf stable and reducing shrinkage.
-Hogs are treated humanely, without the use of antibiotics or hormones.
+Hogs are raised without the use of antibiotics or hormones.
 No nitrates or artificial additives are ever present in his products.
 Pork bellies are hand-selected.
 Fat to lean ratios are crucial, and “anyone who thinks boutique breeds are superior is being led by the nose.”
 He should know – he raises pigs for his family's personal consumption, and is a diehard snout-to-tail cook.

 “Every sausage I make,” he says, “is a tribute to the guys who gave me love, passion, and a sense of what is right.”